 Historical fiction is actually my favorite genre so when I was asked to be sent 'Colorblind' for review, I was quite excited.
 I read the synopsis and thought what a fantastic story about an African American teacher who was integrated to an all white school in the 60s and her relationship with a white student, at the height of segregation.
-What I found was extremely juvenile writing for a story that could've had a far greater emotional reach.
+What I found was extremely juvenile writing even for a middle grade book for a story that could've had a far greater emotional reach.

 The time is 1968.
 The place is Montgomery, Alabama.
 The story is one of resilience in the face of discrimination and bullying.
 Using the racially charged word "Negro," two Caucasian boys repeatedly bully Miss Annie Loomis--the first African-American teacher at the all-white Wyatt Elementary School.
 At the same time, using the hateful word "harelip," the boys repeatedly bully Miss Loomis's eleven-year-old Caucasian student, Lisa Parker, who was born with cleft palate and cleft lip.
 Who will best the bullies?
 Only Lisa's mood ring knows for sure.

 This story was extremely short, yet I was hoping it would still make more of an impact considering its topic.
 I had to research to figure out if in fact this book was written for grade school students.
 As an adult reader I am looking for a specific writing style.
 If I had to describe the writing in this book, it is comparable to "See Jane run."
 At first I thought maybe it was written from the POV of the main character who is a sixth grader, but once I completed the story and realized the entire book was written that way, I was extremely disappointed.